10 Things You Should Do Before You Evacuate

 #10.
 Make Sure You’re Safe

-If I am being honest, something you should do before you are forced to evacuate is to do it on your own.
+If I am being honest, you should evacuate on your own if you feel unsafe before you are forced to evacuate.
 Don’t wait until someone tells you to do it.
 Also, don’t avoid evacuating.
-Your life is so important and if emergency personnel thinks it’s important that you evacuate, then please listen to them.
+Your life is so important, and if emergency personnel think it’s important that you evacuate, then please listen to them.
 Making sure you’re safe is one thing you should always put first.

 Final Thoughts

 This isn’t an extensive list of everything you should do before you evacuate, but it is a good start.
 You don’t want to get caught “with your pants down,” so to speak.
-When you spend time prepping and making sure you’re ready, you can be ready for anything.
-The year 2020 has shown us that we don’t always know what to expect.
+When you spend time prepping and ensuring you’re ready, you can be prepared for anything.
+The last few years have shown us that we don’t always know what to expect.
 The world isn’t done with us yet!
-Remember that anyone can be asked to evacuate for a number of reasons, and at any time.
+Remember that anyone can be asked to evacuate for several reasons and at any time.
 Are you prepared?
-May God Bless this world, Linda.
+May God bless this world, Linda.

 Copyright Images: Fire in City Deposit photos_46884281_s-2019